 ? keyword.
 When adding variables, the corresponding parameters have to be added as query parameters in the same order.
 When launching a query through the REST API, it is possible to override the parameter's default value set here by sending it in the query.

-Predicates are used in search forms to provide additional search criterias on top of the initial query filter.
+Predicates are used in search forms to provide additional search criteria on top of the initial query filter.

 Lets you define in which order results should be returned by default.

-Aggregates are an Elasticsearch specific feature that allow real-time filtering on search criterias.
+Aggregates are an Elasticsearch specific feature that allow real-time filtering on search criteria.

 Range aggregates allow you to display specific date or number ranges (e.g. modified in the last 6 months, renewal due in 3 weeks from now or less, amount over 10k).

-Histograms will display automatically generated criterias depending on the current filter selection. e.g. allow to filter contracts between 1 and 2k, 2 and 3k... if you set up a 1k range.
-Criterias are generated in real time and only for existing values (i.e. no option will be shown if no document corresponds to it).
+Histograms will display automatically generated criteria depending on the current filter selection. e.g. allow to filter contracts between 1 and 2k, 2 and 3k... if you set up a 1k range. criteria are generated in real time and only for existing values (i.e. no option will be shown if no document corresponds to it).

-Each aggregate also displays the corresponding number of results in real time depending of the other criterias already selected.
+Each aggregate also displays the corresponding number of results in real time depending of the other criteria already selected.